ISPOR's History

 Shaping the "New" ISPOR

 As a contemporary organization, ISPOR understands the importance of careful reflection and reinvention.
 Toward that goal, the Society routinely reviews and refines its governance, operations, and business approaches to continuously improve the value of membership.
 The Society considers its Strategic Plan as a “living document”—something that is regularly evaluated to ensure ISPOR is well positioned and well informed to remain a responsive, effective leader in the field.
-These and other initiatives are underway in support of ISPOR’s Strategic Plan Update 2024.
-The ISPOR Science Strategy was also published in 2021, which identifies topical themes that the Society believes will have the greatest impact on both the field of HEOR and global healthcare.
+These and other initiatives are underway in support of ISPOR’s Strategic Plan 2030.
+Additionally, the ISPOR Science Strategy identifies topical themes that the Society believes will have the greatest impact on both the field of HEOR and global healthcare.
 The following key initiatives are helping to shape the "new" ISPOR toward our goal of improving member value through continuous improvement.

 Governance Initiative